various calculations

 absolute value

-Note that #include <stdlib.h> is required to use the abs function.
+The following is how to use the abs function.

-The following program is an example of obtaining absolute values.
+The following program is an example of calculating absolute value.

 #include <stdio.h>